robenkleene/design-references/halide.md

 3. Increase the shutter speed until the exposure looks right

 And since Halide will prioritize ISO when in manual mode, you can even tap-to-expose without having to fight with the ISO jumping around.

+## Tips

+- Swipe on lens type to switch.
+E.g., up for telephoto and left for ultrawide